philcali/scalendar/README.md

   1. The `traverse` method
   2. The `by` dsl word

-The follow codez, will illustrate their use.
+The following code will illustrate their use:

 ``` scala
 // by will return a list of durations, which